9 COMMON FELINE NUTRITION MYTHS DEBUNKED

 7) “DIET” FOODS WILL HELP YOUR CAT LOSE WEIGHT: While lower calorie foods may help your cat shed a few pounds, the reality is that the “diet” food pet companies are overcharging you for a product that may not be necessary.
 Simple math dictates that if you lessen the portion sizes that you feed your cat and up his exercise, you probably won’t need to spend the extra dollars on “diet” brands.
 If your cat is consuming fewer calories and burning more calories, the weight will come off on its own.

 8) LEAVING FOOD OUT ALL DAY FOR YOUR CAT IS A GOOD IDEA: “But what if I’m out all day and he gets hungry?” you ask.
-Your cat will not be hungry if you get him on a healthy two to three meals per day regime.
+Your cat will not be hungry if you get him on a healthy two to three meals per day regimen.
 Your cat should be eating no more than half a can of wet food in the morning and the other half in the evening along with a quarter cup of grain-free kibble.
 This most closely resembles what he would eat in the wild.
 It is also the appropriate portion size for a healthy indoor cat.
 If you leave food out all day your cat will eat it.
 If you were home all day with nothing to do except snack, you probably would too!
 As we all know very well, over eating causes many health concerns.
 Do yourself and your feline friend a favour and keep his eating habits in check!

 9) CATS CAN DIGEST GRAINS- Poor quality cat food is high in grains.
 Dogs, humans, horses and most other mammals have a digiestive enzyme called “amylase” that is responsible for the breakdown of grains.
 Cats lack this enzyme due to their desert-scape origin.
 (They originated in the desert and subsisted only on raw meats of animals and had no need to eat grains).
 Because of their genetic origin, they do not have the enzyme “amylase”.
 When felines eat grains for a prolonged period of time, the grains get metabolized as sugars and wreak havoc on their insulin levels.
 Studies have shown that too much grain in a cat’s diet can cause diabetes, obesity and other major organ ailments.